 - Amplify the success of our media content by allowing for ample time to analyze its impact and reach our audience.

-This way, you ensure your posts are relevant to your audience so you can boost engagement and stay top of mind.
+This way, you can ensure your posts are relevant to your audience.
+Consequently, that will help to boost engagement and stay on top of their minds.

 3. Create your media plan using a template.

 Now it’s time to make your media plan, but before jumping into templates, let’s go over what exactly a media plan is.

 It's not enough to simply do the planning and then assume everyone else is on the right page.
 You need to outline your strategy in a media plan document.
 When you do that, you'll be able to ensure alignment on your team and keep all parties accountable.